-Property backs directly onto or is adjacent to a rail right of way with single or multiple rail lines.
+Property backs directly onto or is directly across from a rail right of way with single or multiple rail lines.
 Property also could be separated from the rail right of way by a road or lane.

-Property directly backs onto or is adjacent to a railway yard or switching station.
+Property directly backs onto or is directly across from a railway yard or switching station.
 Property also could be separated from the railway yard or switching station by a road or lane.